timarney/react-faq/README.md

 * [Elegant Form Validation Using React](https://spin.atomicobject.com/2016/10/05/form-validation-react) Jordan Schaenzle
 * [Building validated forms with great UX in React](https://youtu.be/1Urj4TZ5BLI?t=2437) Marcela Hrdá
 * [react-validation](https://github.com/vacuumlabs/react-validation)

+#Controlled Components

+**What is a controlled component?**

+Via Loren Stewart @lorenstewart111 [React.js Forms: Controlled Components](http://lorenstewart.me/2016/10/31/react-js-forms-controlled-components)

+>A controlled component has two aspects:

+1. Controlled components have functions to govern the data going into them on every onChange event, rather than grabbing the data only once, e.g. when a user clicks a submit button.
+This 'governed' data is then saved to state (in this case, the parent/container component's state).

+2. Data displayed by a controlled component is received through props passed down from it's parent/container component.

+> This is a one-way loop – from (1) child component input (2) to parent component state and (3) back down to the child component via props – is what is meant by unidirectional data flow in React.js application architecture.

 #React Ajax